Text alternatives for images: a decision tree

-To help web writers write better text alternatives for images, we’ve produced this decision tree.
-It asks three main questions.
+To help you write better text alternatives for images, our decision tree asks three main questions.
+It guides you in choosing a short, long or blank text alternative.

-If you use decorative images regularly, ask your web designer or developer to create a style you can use and then include the image via CSS (a style sheet).
+If you use decorative images regularly, ask your web designer or developer to create a style you can use to include the image via a style sheet.

 Sensory?

-If the image is a work of art, designed to provide a specific sensory experience, the guidelines allow you to provide a descriptive identification as the text alternative.
-You’ll probably want to include the title of the work, the artist’s name, the year it was produced and the medium.
+If the image provides a 'specific sensory experience' (for instance, if it’s a work of art), write a 'descriptive identification' as the text alternative or caption.
+Include the title of the work, the artist’s name, the year it was created, and the medium.

 Informative?